-The General Studies degree program at Urshan College is designed to provide students with an Apostolic spiritual and academic environment providing biblical and general education concepts and skills that they may use as they continue their education at another institution.
+The General Studies program at Urshan College is designed to provide students a spiritual and academic environment in which to build a distinctly Apostolic foundation for their higher education goals.
+This degree program offers biblical and general education concepts and skills that students will use as they continue their education at another institution.

-The Associate Degree in General Studies will educate, equip, and empower the graduate for life and servant leadership by aiding in: :
+The Associate Degree in General Studies will educate, equip, and empower the graduate for life and servant leadership by aiding in: